 - Record what’s happening – keep any texts, emails or online comments as well as notes, including time and dates, of the harassing behaviour.
 Record any encounters with your abuser, such as what they say on phone calls, their actions and any relevant vehicle registration numbers.
 It’s also useful to document how this impacts you and your feelings.

-- Contact the police – harassment and stalking is illegal, so if you feel threatened or uncomfortable, report it to the police.
+- Contact the police – harassment and stalking are illegal, so if you feel threatened or uncomfortable, report it to the police as soon as possible.

 - Confide in people – tell family, friends, neighbours and colleagues that you’re being harassed.
 They can also keep records of sightings and suspicious incidents as well as improve your safety when they’re with you.

 - Improve personal safety – always make sure that your mobile phone has sufficient battery in case you need to call the police in an emergency.
 If you often go out alone or walk by yourself, refresh your knowledge on personal safety tips you can incorporate into your daily life.
 Consider how you would respond if you were attacked and what you could do to diffuse a volatile situation.

 If you are ever in immediate danger, call the police on 999 or press the SOS button on your personal safety device.